Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 The course of the disease is generally favorable.
 Special therapy is usually not required.

-The structure of the heart valves
+The structure of heart valves

 They control the flow of blood.